 The Public Health AI Handbook

-A Practical Guide for Epidemiologists and Public Health Practitioners
+A Field Guide for Evaluating AI in Public Health

 Welcome to The Public Health AI Handbook